usnistgov/MCV-QOE-TVO/README.md

 # Summary
-The purpose of this software is to find the optimal transmit volume for a push-to-talk (PTT) communications device for a system under test (SUT) using a transmit volume optimization (TVO) tool.
-TVO  should be performed for every combination of PTT device under test and every audio file used in performing Mission Critical Voice (MCV) quality of experience (QoE) measurements.
+The purpose of this software is to find the optimal transmit volume for a push-to-talk (PTT) communications device performing Mission Critical Voice (MCV) quality of experience (QoE) measurements using a transmit volume optimization (TVO) tool.
+TVO should be performed for every combination of PTT device under test and every audio file used in performing MCV QoE measurements.

 ## Obtaining Software
 - Code available at: https://github.com/usnistgov/MCV-QOE-TVO
 - Data available at: https://doi.org/10.18434/mds2-2432
-- Paper available at:
+- Paper available at: https://doi.org/10.6028/NIST.TN.XXXX **To update**

 ## Hardware Requirements
-- See **Link to paper** and Mission Critical Voice QoE Access Time Measurement Methods https://www.nist.gov/ctl/pscr/mission-critical-voice-qoe-access-time-measurement-methods
+- See https://doi.org/10.6028/NIST.TN.XXXX **Link to paper** and Mission Critical Voice QoE Access Time Measurement Methods https://www.nist.gov/ctl/pscr/mission-critical-voice-qoe-access-time-measurement-methods

 ## Software Requirements
 - MATLAB R2019a or newer with the following toolboxes: